Have some questions?

 -

 Most placements begin from mid-November to early December.
+Exact dates are confirmed on your employment contracts.

-You’ll need to be available to start before 7th December and be available until at least 15th March (some resorts stay open in April too).
+You’ll need to be available to start before 7th December and be available to work until at least 15th March (some resorts stay open in April too).
 There are no January start dates for ski resorts.

 -